fbevnts non solo Saggi - tutti i libri della collana non solo Saggi, Johan & Levi - Johan & Levi Editore

 pages: 140 pages

-Contemporary churches often resemble industrial buildings, swimming pools, bars or garages.
-They rarely have a façade and bell towers are just a fleeting memory.
-Their interiors are disorienting and aseptic like waiting rooms and the dome has been replaced by a ceiling that doesn’t make one think of God, but of the tenant upstairs.
-The rose wind
+Contemporary churches often resemble industrial warehouses, swimming pools, bars or garages.
+They almost never have a façade, and bell towers are a distant memory.
+Inside, they are disorienting and sterile, like waiting rooms, and instead of a dome there is a ceiling that brings to mind not God but the tenant upstairs.
+The rose windows have been r

 Enter the code for the download.